Use models in Model Garden

 --region=LOCATION_ID

-2. Find the model ID by running the gcloud ai models list command.
+2. To find the model ID, run the gcloud ai models list command.

 gcloud ai models list \